-Computes Normalized Discounted Cumulative Gain (for information retrieval), as explained here.
+Computes Normalized Discounted Cumulative Gain (for information retrieval).

 preds and target should be of the same shape and live on the same device. target must be either bool or integers and preds must be float, otherwise an error is raised.